Kerberos9/pokemon-types/README.md

 ## Run it yourself

-If you want to run it locally, or if you want to develop something about it, you just need to clone the repo, and run `npm install && npm start` to run a development server.
+If you want to run it locally, or if you want to develop something about it, you just need to clone the repo, and run `npm install` to get everything ready.
+After that, if you want to work on it, use `npm run dev` to start a local development server, or use `npm run build && npm start` to run a local production build.

 ## Planned features